 Charlotte Lewis is pictured below.
 The photograph is taken from Ancestry.co.uk where it was posted by Peter Lewis.

 Charlotte Lewis died in 1893 aged 71 years old (Reg Gen March Qtr 1893 Hailsham 2b 68).

 Henry Lewis is pictured below.
 The photograph is taken from Ancestry.co.uk where it was posted by Linda Myles.

 Henry Lewis died in 1900 aged 82 years old (Reg Gen March 190 Hailsham 2b 85).

 Both are buried in Hooe churchyard

-Our line continues through their daughter Mary Lewis, but first the following is known of their surviving children:
+Our line continues through their daughter Mary Lewis, but first the following is known of their other surviving children: